Pispros/free-html-local-ssh-manager/README.md

 # Requirements

-Nodemon installed globally
+1 - Nodemon installed globally
 ```bash
  sudo npm install -g nodemon
 ```

-Node server + Web Server (Nginx or Apache or whatever you like...)
+2 - Web Server (Nginx or Apache or whatever you like...)

-App uses port 5556
+Note : App uses port 5556

 # Installation
-Clone repository in the publish directory of your web server (by default /var/www/html if not you must edit line 3 in "fwordssh" file before processing to installation)
+Clone repository in the publish directory of your web server (by default /var/www/html if not you must edit line 3 in "fwordssh" file from this repository before processing to installation)

 ```bash
  bash install.sh